joomla/joomla-cms/tests/System/README.md

 - small
 - do one thing

+### Tasks

-The CMS tests do come some some convenient cypress tasks which are executing actions on the server.
-The following tasks are available:
+The CMS tests do come with some convenient [cypress tasks](https://docs.cypress.io/api/commands/task) which are executing actions on the server in a node environment.
+Thats why the `cy.` namespace is not available.
+The following tasks are available, served by the file tests/System/plugins/index.js:

 - **queryDB** Executes a query on the database
 - **cleanupDB** does some cleanup, is executed automatically after every test